 CNTs, Number concentration, Particle, Particle size distribution, Respirable mass concentration, Sanding

 Includes bibliographical references (pages 47-52).

 Copyright 2012 Guannan Huang

 Huang, Guannan.
-"Evaluation of airborne particle emissions from commercial products containing carbon nanotubes." thesis, University of Iowa, 2012.
+"Evaluation of airborne particle emissions from commercial products containing carbon nanotubes."
+MS (Master of Science) thesis, University of Iowa, 2012.